cloudspannerecosystem/autoscaler/terraform/per-project/README.md

 *   **Design**: this option has the simplest design.
-*   **Configuration**: The control over scheduler parameters belongs to the team that owns the Spanner instance, therefore the team has the highest degree of freedom to adapt the autoscaler to its needs.
+*   **Configuration**: The control over scheduler parameters belongs to the team that owns the Spanner instance, therefore the team has the highest degree of freedom to adapt the Autoscaler to its needs.
 *   **Infrastructure**: This design establishes a clear boundary of responsibility and security over the Autoscaler infrastructure because the team owner of the Spanner instances is also the owner of the Autoscaler